 Biobank bioinformatics

-The biobank bioinformatics team is responsible for providing standardized analyses for biobank WES, WGS and RNA-seq samples.
-The activities not only involve providing standardized analyses for detecting somatic variants (SNVs, indels, CNVs and SVs) in tumor and organoid samples, but also include setting up and coordinating the entire infrastructure for data management, high-throughput computing and workflow management for genomics biobank data.
+Standardized analyses for biobank WES, WGS and RNA-seq samples are provided by the biobank bioinformatics team, including detection of somatic variants (SNVs, indels, CNVs and SVs) in tumor and organoid samples.
+This team also sets up and coordinates the entire infrastructure for high-throughput computing, data and workflow management for genomics biobank data.

 Translational bioinformatics